Selling an agency isn’t about finding a buyer. It’s about making someone want to buy it.

 Retention Is the Hidden Gold (Why Loyalty Equals Leverage)

 But retention tells the truth.
 If your clients are leaving, your recurring revenue means nothing.
+Retention directly impacts the value of the agency’s book and, ultimately, the insurance agency worth, since a stable, loyal client base increases both perceived and actual value.

 Buyers see churn as instability.
 And instability kills deals.